 Hello Eric, Thanks for forwarding the short reply by Lloyd Wright on Free Public Transit to the list.
-It made me think: Hmm possibly that is a strong, valid point.
-Here are some rough, somewhat wide-ranging and unstructured thoughts:
+It made me think: Hmm possibly the comparison of Free Public Transit to public spaces that are generally open to use by the population free of charge is a strong, valid point.
+Beyond that here are some rough, somewhat wide-ranging and unstructured thoughts:

 Like so many issues I feel that this one could benefit from a structured presentation perhaps in the form of a matrix or a similar arrangement to provide an overview of the most important issues, arguments and counter-arguments.
 (I am open for editing-collaboration for such an undertaking.)
 However, counterarguments and other considerations came flowing as I sat down to write.